gugucode/hardware-firewall-dedicated/faqs.md

 ## Can I have a dedicated hardware firewall and a Network Gateway associated with the same VLAN?
 {: faq}

-No, it is not possible to have a firewall service (shared or dedicated) and a Network Gateway device assigned to the same VLAN.
+No, it is not possible to have a firewall service (standard or dedicated) and a Network Gateway device assigned to the same VLAN.

 ## Does public traffic pass through my load balancer or Hardware Firewall first?
 {: faq}